-What’s a brief history of Leake & Andersson, L.L.P.?
+What’s a brief history of Leake & Andersson?

-On October 1, 1987, Leake & Andersson, L.L.P. opened for business in New Orleans with six partners and two associates, all of whom had previously worked with Hammett, Leake & Hammett.
-Three of the original L & A attorneys remain Partners with the Firm: Paul Andersson, George Fagan and Donald McKay.
-On August 1, 2007, the Firm opened its Lafayette office with four attorneys formerly with Roy, Bivins, Judice, Roberts & Wartelle, APLC.
+On October 1, 1987, Leake & Andersson opened for business in New Orleans with six partners and two associates, all of whom had previously worked with Hammett, Leake & Hammett.
+Three of the original L & A attorneys remain partners with the firm: Paul Andersson, George Fagan and Donald McKay.
+On August 1, 2007, the firm opened its Lafayette office with four attorneys formerly with Roy, Bivins, Judice, Roberts & Wartelle, APLC.

 Where is the Firm’s New Orleans Office?

-The Firm’s Lafayette office is located on the 8th floor of the Jefferson Towers building in downtown Lafayette, within a few blocks of the federal district courthouse in Lafayette and the courthouse of the Fifteenth Judicial District Court.
+The firm’s Lafayette office is located on the 6th floor of the Chase Towers building in downtown Lafayette, within a few blocks of the federal district courthouse in Lafayette and the courthouse of the Fifteenth Judicial District Court.

 What type of work does Leake & Andersson do?

-Leake & Andersson, L.L.P. is primarily a litigation-practice law firm.
-The Firm represents domestic and international corporations as well as insurance companies in a wide variety of casualty, tort and other litigation.
-The Firm represents clients involved in bankruptcy, business, commercial, construction, employment, environmental, insurance coverage, professional liability, real estate, securities and workers’ compensation litigation.
-The Firm also provides general business, commercial and corporate consultation and representation in a wide variety of circumstances and transactions.
+Leake & Andersson is primarily a litigation-practice law firm.
+The firm represents domestic and international corporations as well as insurance companies in a wide variety of casualty, tort and other litigation.
+The firm represents clients involved in bankruptcy, business, commercial, construction, employment, environmental, insurance coverage, professional liability, real estate, securities and workers’ compensation litigation.
+The firm also provides general business, commercial and corporate consultation and representation in a wide variety of circumstances and transactions.